ice-wm/icewm/README.md

 Ice Window Manager (IceWM)
 ==========================

+IceVM is a window manager for the X Window System.
+The features of IceVM are speed, simplicity, and not getting in the user's way.

 This is a fork of the IceWM CVS on [sourceforge][12].
 It includes all changes from the `icewm-1-3-BRANCH` branch, greatly enhanced EWMH/ICCCM compliance, as well as patches collected from Arch Linux, Debian, pld-linux, the IceWM bug